scheldejonas/fullStackJsFall2017/Period 1/exam-preparation/README.md

-###### <u>'this' in JavaScript and how it differs from what we know from Java/.net.</u>
+- ``this`` in JavaScript and how it differs from what we know from Java/.net.

 JavaScript has a special keyword to give access to a specific context.
 The, this keyword can be used to access values, methods, and other objects on a context specific basis.
 Meaning, 'this' changes based on where it is used.

 There is 4 ways this can take a value.

-- In normal function calls
+1. In normal function calls
-- Within methods on objects
+2. Within methods on objects
-- Within an object that has been constructed
+3. Within an object that has been constructed
-- A function invoked with .call, .apply, or bind
+4. A function invoked with .call, .apply, or bind

 Examples for the first three ways showed:

-(In normal function call)
+###### In normal function call

 ```javascript
 function helloWorld() {